 Shared expenses paid by partner 2

-In the example below we use the first initial in the Category name to differentiate between categories since they must be unique, but both individuals are likely to have the same category of expenses.
+In the example below we use the first initial in the Category name to differentiate between categories since they must be unique, but both individuals are likely to have the same types of expenses.